 These are probably Under Armourâs best running shoes to date and can certainly hold their own against similar competitor models.
 The tech doesnât come at the expense of comfort or quality, and importantly it doesnât interfere with the way they run at all.

 Thatâs largely because the brains of the shoe is a 6mm thick proprietary sensor about the size of a US quarter, weighing less than 30g.
 Itâs embedded into the middle of the right foot midsole and boasts an accelerometer to track your movement and Bluetooth to fire the data to the MapMyRun app on your smartphone.
 Itâs fully weatherproof and though we didnât get to run through any puddles or streams, Under Armour says the sensor can withstand that.

 The menâs shoes weigh 305 grams while the womenâs come in at 248g

 Interestingly thereâs only one sensor, so weâre talking one-foot tracking much like Stryd.
 This was done to keep the costs down and because Under Armour donât currently feel adding a second sensor brings much more to the party.
 Itâs also more complicated to crunch effective data.

 The other half of the design equation is the MapMyRun app integration.
-MapMyRun is a highly capable GPS tracking with all the bells and whistles youâd expect and Under Armour has done a good job of making it stupidly simple to connect your shoes and see your data.
+MapMyRun is a highly capable GPS tracking app with all the bells and whistles youâd expect, and Under Armour has done a good job of making it stupidly simple to connect your shoes and see your data.